They are Black. They are Italians. And they are changing their country.

 Though citizenship reforms finally got a spot on the legislative agenda under former Prime Minister Mario Draghi, the prospects of change collapsed along with his government this summer.
 Now, with a right-wing coalition led by a party which regularly airs racist views set to take power, political change appears off the table.

-“In this country when you start talking about citizenship, it becomes a hot matter,” says Hilaary Sedu, a Napoli-based lawyer.
+“In this country when you start talking about citizenship, it becomes a hot matter,” says Hilarry Sedu, a Napoli-based lawyer.
 “No one really wants to put their hands on it because part of the country is a bit racist.”

 Mr. Sedu was born in Nigeria but arrived in Italy at the age of six months.
 Eventually, he was able to acquire Italian citizenship after proving that he had been a resident for 10 years and paid taxes for three.
 Today he is one of about two dozen Black lawyers out of 260,000 lawyers working in Italy and part of a broader community pushing to resolve the citizenship question for Black Italian minors whose struggles are not dissimilar to the Dreamers generation in the U.S.